runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 have GDB installed, then do so.
 Steps to install GDB are outlined in this [GDB Tutorial](http://www.gdbtutorial.com/tutorial/how-install-gdb).

 The first thing neccessary in order to debug a K interpreter in GDB is to build the interpreter with full debugging support enabled.
 This can be done relatively simply.
-First, run `kompile` with the command line flags `-ccopt -g -ccopt -O1`.
+First, run `kompile` with the command line flag `--enable-llvm-debug`.
 The resulting compiled K definition will be ready to support debugging.

-Note: the 'O' in `-O1` is the letter 'O' not the number 0!

 Once you have a compiled K definition and a program you wish to debug, you can start the debugger by passing the `--debugger` flag to `krun`.
 This will